oscarcheng105/oscarcheng105/README.md

 Hi, I am Oscar (Kai-Chen) Cheng.
-Currently a Mathematics of Computation major in UCLA.
+Currently a Mathematics of Computation major at UCLA.

-Above are projects that I have worked on.
+These are the projects that I have worked on.